cpotgieter/latent_betabinomial/README.md

-# MCEM and MOM Estimation for Binomial and Beta-Binomial Models
+# MOM and MCEM Estimation for Latent Count-Time Models using the Binomial and Beta-Binomial Specifications

 This repository contains R scripts implementing the Method of Moments (MOM) and Monte Carlo Expectation-Maximization (MCEM) algorithms for parameter estimation in both the binomial and beta-binomial models.
 The codes are designed to be easy to use for those who wish to replicate the estimation procedures used in our manuscript.